yellowdog/python-examples/README.md

 - A **prototype** Task specification is created within a JSON Work Requirement specification or in the `workRequirement` section of the TOML configuration file
 - The prototype task includes one or more variable substitutions
 - A CSV file is created, with the **headers** (first row) matching the names of the variable substitutions in the Task prototype
-- Each subsequent row of the CSV file represents a new Task built using the prototype, with the variables substituted by the values in the row
+- Each subsequent row of the CSV file represents a new Task to be built using the prototype, with the variables substituted by the values in the row
-- A Task will be created for each data row
+- A Task will be created for each row of data

 ### Work Requirement CSV Data Example